An explosion of biodiversity

 The key for the future of our oceans

-The Red Sea contains one of the healthiest coral reef systems in the world.
-The corals on its reef are very resilient to high temperature changes, and are most likely going to be the last to survive in a world undergoing very significant warming and acidification of seawater.
+The Red Sea contains one of the healthiest coral ecosystems in the world.
+That is because the corals are very resilient to high temperature changes, which is a characteristic they adopted from their ancestors.
+This tolerance means that they will most likely be the last to survive in a world that is undergoing very significant warming and acidification phenomena.

-This means it is an ideal place to study the impact of these rising temperatures and the data collected from coral surrounding Dahab could provide a vital insight into the survival of our global coral reef ecosystem.
+Therefore it is essential to study the Red Sea coral reef ecosystems and document the patterns and impact of these rising temperatures as this data could provide an insight into the survival mechanisms of our global coral reef ecosystem.

 Our Data Collection